Zigazou/ColorCheckerProfileGenerator/README.md

 ------------

 The script should be placed in a directory accessible by the PATH variable.
-For example, it can be placed in you ~/bin directory as it does not require special rights to run.
+For example, it can be placed in your ~/bin directory as it does not require special rights to run.

 AfterShot Pro configuration